-Our undergraduate program, which serves both traditional and nontraditional students, leads to a baccalaureate degree in business with a liberal arts component.
+Our undergraduate program, which serves both traditional and nontraditional students, leads to a baccalaureate degree in business with a substantial liberal arts component.
 The program is closely linked, through articulation agreements, to lower-division programs offered by Colorado’s four-year and community colleges.

 Key elements of our academic programs are the provision of top-quality career advising and placement services, as well as flexible schedules and programs to meet a wide range of student needs.
-We are committed to assisting our students’ efforts to pursue rewarding careers.
+We are committed to supporting our students’ efforts to pursue rewarding careers.

 Our nationally recognized faculty members are vigorous and enthusiastic about teaching and research.
 Faculty members hold degrees from the nation’s leading business schools, including Berkeley, Harvard, Stanford, University of Chicago, University of Pennsylvania, UCLA and Yale.
 Many of them also bring years of valuable experience in private industry.
 Their interdisciplinary expertise, academic achievements, scholarly research and business experience provide students with a dynamic learning environment.